nuxy/rails-bare-essentials/README.md

 - [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-## Launching in Remote-Containers

-In the VS Code _Command Palette_ choose "Open Folder in Container" which will launch the server in a Docker container allowing for realtime development and testing.

 ## Motivation

 To put it simply. **I do not like to pollute my local machine with packages used for development**.